-Kangho Suh is an Assistant Professor at the University of Pittsburgh School of Pharmacy, where he specializes in Outcomes Research and Data Science within the Department of Pharmacy and Therapeutics.
+Kangho Suh is an Assistant Professor at the University of Pittsburgh School of Pharmacy, where he specializes in Health Economics & Outcomes Research within the Department of Pharmacy and Therapeutics.
 He joined the faculty in the fall of 2019 after he completed his PhD from The Comparative Health Outcomes, Policy, and Economics (CHOICE) Institute at the University of Washington.
 Prior to his PhD training at The CHOICE Institute, he earned his PharmD from the Ernest Mario School of Pharmacy, Rutgers University and a MS in Pharmacy Administration at The University of Texas at Austin as part of the Novartis sponsored Health Economics & Outcomes Research post-doctoral fellowship.

 Hansen R, Suh K, Serbin M, Yonan C, Sullivan SD.
 Cost-effectiveness analysis of opicapone and entacapone in Parkinson’s Disease: An incremental OFF-time model in the United States.
 Presented at the Academy of Managed Care Pharmacy Nexus Annual Meeting, National Harbor, MD, October 29-November 1, 2019.

 Suh K, Basu A, Branch K, Carlson JJ.
 Examining the cost-effectiveness of empirical passive personalization with P2Y12 inhibitors in patients with acute coronary syndrome.
 Presented at the Society for Medical Decision Making 41st Annual Meeting, Portland, OR, October 20-23, 2019.